Summer Mathematics Program for High School Students

 -

-Program costs for US citizens, nationals, and permanent residents are paid for by a National Science Foundation CAREER grant and the U of U Department of Mathematics.
+Program costs for US citizens, nationals, and permanent residents are paid for by the U of U Department of Mathematics.

 - The prerequisite for the program is that students should have progressed far enough in their mathematical studies that they are prepared to enter Calculus.
 Calculus is not required.